 The Connection Continues

-The members of the Barre Historical Society were delighted to meet several descendents of the strikers’ children, but that was not the end of the connection between Barre and Lawrence.
+The members of the Barre Historical Society were delighted to meet several descendants of the strikers’ children, but that was not the end of the connection between Barre and Lawrence.
 Since then there have been many contacts between the Socialist Labor Party Hall and the descendants of the strikers.

 On the Grand Reopening of the Socialist Labor Party Hall on September 2, 2000, over 60 years after it had ceased to function a a center of community, labor and political activity, Shirley LaFontain came all the way from near Lawrence to participate in the festivities.
 She stood on the steps where her relatives stood as children and spoke most movingly about what their sojourn in Barre had meant to them.